George Whitefield: Revival meetings

-Slaveholder and advocate of slavery
+Slaveholder

 Whitefield was a plantation owner and slaveholder and viewed the work of slaves as essential for funding his orphanage's operations.
 John Wesley denounced slavery as "the sum of all villainies" and detailed its abuses.
 However, defenses of slavery were common among 18th-century Protestants, especially missionaries who used the institution to emphasize God's providence.
 Whitefield was at first conflicted about slaves.
 He believed that they were human and was angered that they were treated as "subordinate creatures".
 Nevertheless, Whitefield and his friend James Habersham played an important role in the reintroduction of slavery to Georgia.
 Slavery had been outlawed in the young colony of Georgia in 1735.
 In 1747, Whitefield attributed the financial woes of his Bethesda Orphanage to Georgia's prohibition of black people in the colony.
 He argued that "the constitution of that colony [Georgia] is very bad, and it is impossible for the inhabitants to subsist" while blacks were banned.
+Though he was a big advocate for being against slavery he still owned over 70+ slaves that were mostly women of color and more than a few African-American men.

+Advocate of slavery

-Between 1748 and 1750, Whitefield campaigned for the legalisation of African-American emigration into the colony because the trustees of Georgia had banned slavery.
+Between 1748 and 1750, Whitefield campaigned for the legalization of African-American emigration into the colony because the trustees of Georgia had banned slavery.
 Whitefield argued that the colony would never be prosperous unless slaves were allowed to farm the land.
 Whitefield wanted slavery legalized for the prosperity of the colony as well as for the financial viability of the Bethesda Orphanage.
 "Had Negroes been allowed" to live in Georgia, he said, "I should now have had a sufficiency to support a great many orphans without expending above half the sum that has been laid out."
-Whitefield's push for the legalization of slave emigration in to Georgia "cannot be explained solely on the basics of economics".
+Whitefield's push for the legalization of slave emigration to Georgia "cannot be explained solely on the basics of economics".
 It was also his hope for their adoption and for their eternal salvation.

 Black slaves were permitted to live in Georgia in 1751.
 Whitefield saw the "legalization of (black residency) as part personal victory and part divine will".
 Whitefield argued a scriptural justification for black residency as slaves.
 He increased the number of the black children at his orphanage, using his preaching to raise money to house them.
 Whitefield became "perhaps the most energetic, and conspicuous, evangelical defender and practitioner of the rights of black people".
-By propagating such "a theological defense for" black residency, Whitefield helped slaveholders prosper.
+By propagating such "a theological defense for "black residency, Whitefield helped slaveholders prosper.
 Upon his death, Whitefield left everything in the orphanage to the Countess of Huntingdon.
 This included 4,000 acres of land and 49 black slaves.